allejo/bzion/README.md

       `php composer.phar install --no-dev`

+5. `app/console bzion:install`

-5. Use the `DATABASE.sql` file to create the necessary database structure
+6. Use the `DATABASE.sql` file to create the necessary database structure

-6. Make sure that the `app/logs` directory is writable by your web server user

-7. Create the necessary cache files:

-       `app/console cache:warmup`

 7. Rename `bzion-config-example.php` to `bzion-config.php` and configure the settings.